 - Nose bleeds

 - Failing to fulfill work, home, and school obligations

 - Avoiding friends and activities

-- Nausea, shasking, and other physical illness due to withdrawal.
+- Nausea, shaking, and other physical illnesses due to withdrawal.

-Cocaine is a highly addictive substance, and it can be difficult, and even quite dangerous, to try to kick a cocaine habit if you have engaged in a prolong period of chronic abuse.
-In these cases, a person’s body and mind have adapted to be dependent on cocaine, which means that the safe course of action is to first go through a detoxification process, and then to check into an effective rehab program.
+Cocaine is a highly addictive substance.
+It can be difficult, and even quite dangerous, to try to kick a Cocaine habit if you have engaged in a prolonged period of chronic abuse.
+In these cases, a person’s body and mind have adapted to be dependent on Cocaine.
+This means that the safe course of action is to first go through a detoxification process, and then to check into an effective rehab program.

-If you or someone you know struggles from cocaine abuse, then please don’t hesitate to give a call to the caring staff at ReAlign Detox.
-We can help you heal from the initial withdrawals of cocaine, and have partnerships with highly regarded rehabilitation facilities that can put you on a path towards lasting recovery.
+If you or someone you know struggles from Cocaine abuse, then please don’t hesitate to give a call to the caring staff at ReAlign Detox.
+Our Orange County Detox Center can help you heal from the initial withdrawal of Cocaine and have partnerships with highly regarded rehabilitation facilities that can put you on a path towards lasting recovery.